suent/Carpenter.AzurePipelines/doc/semver.md

 The version file is used to populate the build version.

 By default, VERSION in the root of the source path is used.

+## Build Labels

+### Continuous Integration

+Continuous integration builds adds datecode and revision to the version label.

+For example:

+0.2.0-CI.20220122.1